truecharts/website/docs/manual/SCALE Apps/Upgrade-rollback-delete-an-App.md

+---
+sidebar_position: 5
+---
-# 04 - Upgrading, Rollback and Delete
+# Upgrading, Rollback and Delete

 With TrueCharts we always push new versions of an App for any change.
 Even for the containers.
 This ensures upgrading the App always gives you the Latest-and-Greatest from TrueCharts